Resources for journalists, podcasters, and partners.

 Copy/paste, no permission needed.

-PulseSignal is competitive intelligence for SaaS — public-source signals turned into per-company narrative briefings and cohort patterns, the day they happen.
+PulseSignal is competitive intelligence for SaaS.
+Public-source signals turned into per-company narrative briefings and cohort patterns, the day they happen.

 Approved quotes

-Attribution: Dhruv Vashishtha, Founder, PulseSignal.
+Attribution: PulseSignal.

-"Every SaaS company already publishes the signals you need to anticipate their next move.
+"SaaS companies already publish the signals you need to anticipate their next move.
 The problem was never data scarcity, it was assembly.
 PulseSignal does the assembly."

 "A competitive-intel tool that ships you the answer is worth more than ten dashboards that ship you the question.
 That is the bar we hold ourselves to."